astropy/astropy/docs/glossary.rst

    file-like (readable)
       :term:`python:file-like object` object that supports reading with a method ``read``.

+      For a formal definition see :class:`~astropy.io.typing.ReadableFileLike`.

    file-like (writeable)
       :term:`python:file-like object` object that supports writing with a method ``write``.

+      For a formal definition see :class:`~astropy.io.typing.WriteableFileLike`.

    frame-like
       :class:`~astropy.coordinates.BaseCoordinateFrame` subclass or subclass instance or